- Learning Centre

 - Signing Court Orders

-But case law defined a duty to sign orders in agency law and trumped a mere ethical duty to take instructions.
-In Martin v.
-Busenius, the Alberta court enforced an agreement that was to be reduced to court order, where the client had later instructed counsel not to sign it.
-The lawyer had authority as agent to bind the client to the deal and the order mirrored it1.
+In Martin, the Court enforced an agreement that was to be reduced to a court order, where the client had later instructed their lawyer not to sign it.
+The lawyer had authority as an agent to bind the client to the deal and the order mirrored it.
 Veit, J. commented further:

 Mr. Folkes indicates that counsel for the respondents acted improperly in endorsing the approval of Mr. Folkes’ counsel on the formal order of this court at a time when Mr. Folkes had indicated he intended to proceed on his own behalf.
 I reject this submission.
 In Chrysler Credit Canada Ltd. v.
-734925 Ontario Ltd. (1991), 5 O.R.
+734925 Ontario Ltd. (1991), 1991 CanLII 7311 (ON SC), 5 O.R.
 (3d) 65 Master Peppiatt noted that counsel have a professional obligation to the court and other counsel to approve an order to which there is no valid objection even after ceasing to act.
 I agree with his conclusion.
-To hold otherwise would create an inappropriate impediment to the proper processing of orders of the court. (para.47)
+To hold otherwise would create an inappropriate impediment to the proper processing of orders of the court. (para 47)

-It appears that the duty to sign orders is linked to the role of lawyers as officers of the court.
+In Hansen, the Court further clarified that the duty to sign orders is rooted in the role of lawyers as officers of the court:

-In the result, lawyers appear to have a positive duty to sign court orders which have been granted or agreed, in the absence of a valid objection and notwithstanding the subsequent instructions of the client.
-In the face of persistent instructions by the client to implement instructions contrary to professional ethics, a lawyer must consider whether to withdraw from the representation.
-In Folkes moreover, the duty extended beyond the retainer and would be owed even after ceasing to act but, in this respect alone, there may a real distinction from Martin and orders merely agreed to by counsel.
+In the result, lawyers appear to have a positive duty to sign court orders which have been granted or agreed to, in the absence of a valid objection and notwithstanding the subsequent instructions of the client.
+In the face of persistent instructions by the client to implement instructions contrary to professional ethics, a lawyer must withdraw from the representation.
+This does not absolve the lawyer of the duty to sign a court order.